Open-Attestation/oa-wallet-backend-example/README.md

 ## Endpoints
 ### getuploadurl
-`getuploadurl` generates a temporary S3 presigned upload url for the OA Wallet Apps to upload the chosen document that the user wishes to generate a QR code for.
+`getuploadurl` generates a [temporary S3 presigned upload url](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html) for the OA Wallet App to upload the chosen document that the user wishes to generate a QR code for.

 #### Request
 ```